rickmed/sophi/README.md

 # sophi
-A novel Javascript Testing Framework - WIP
+An ultra fast and modular Javascript Testing Framework - WIP